yoiso/yokui/styleguide/README.md

 # Pivotal UI Styleguide

-This is the styleguide and documentation for [Pivotal UI](https://github.com/pivotal-cf/pivotal-ui), Pivotal's design system.
+This is the styleguide and documentation for [yokui](https://github.com/yoiso/yokui), yoiso's design system.

 ## Contributing